deep-learning-for-humans/spam-slaya/README.md

 4. At this stage, go to the [API Library](https://console.cloud.google.com/apis/library).
 This is where we will enable the APIs required.
 5. The API we are interested in and need access to, is the Gmail API.
 You can access this via the [direct link too](https://console.cloud.google.com/apis/library/gmail.googleapis.com).
-6. Click “Enable” to enable this API for the project.
+6. Click "Enable" to enable this API for the project.
 Once you enable it, it will take you to a API/Service details page which will show you usage of this API
 7. Now we must generate credentials.
-To do so, click on the “Credentials” tab, or use [this link](https://console.cloud.google.com/apis/api/gmail.googleapis.com/credentials).
+To do so, click on the "Credentials" tab, or use [this link](https://console.cloud.google.com/apis/api/gmail.googleapis.com/credentials).
 8. Before we generate the credentials, we must finish answering a few questions for OAuth as part of the OAuth consent screen.
 To start this, click the "Configure consent screen" button or use [this link](https://console.cloud.google.com/apis/credentials/consent).
-  - Choose “External” for user type and hit “Create”
+  - Choose "External" for user type and hit "Create"
   - Give your app a name.
-I used “Clean it up”.
+I used "Clean it up".
 And give an email address, I used mine.
 Skip everything else on this page except the *Developer contact information* at the end, where again I gave my email.
-  - Hit “Save and continue”
+  - Hit "Save and continue"
-  - In the “Scopes” screen, Do the following by clicking “Add or remove scopes” button
+  - In the "Scopes" screen, Do the following by clicking "Add or remove scopes" button
-    - Search for “Gmail API” in the filter box
+    - Search for "Gmail API" in the filter box
     - Select scope `https://mail.google.com/` that allows for *Read, compose, send and permanently delete all your email from Gmail*
     - Select scope `.../auth/gmail.readonly` that allows for *View your email messages and setting*s
     - Select scope `.../auth/gmail.labels` that allows for *See and edit your email labels*